aesara-devs/aesara/doc/introduction.rst

 ==========

 Here is an example of how to use Aesara.
-It doesn't show off many of Aesara's features, but it illustrates concretely what Aesara is.
+It doesn't show off many of its features, but it illustrates concretely what Aesara is.

 ..
 If you modify this code, also change :